Akascape/ShaderToyVid/README.md

 This is an *experimental* project based on this [shadertoy feature](https://github.com/pythonarcade/arcade/blob/development/arcade/experimental/shadertoy.py) of [Arcade](https://github.com/pythonarcade/arcade).

 There is always some chances of shader errors with this tool so I recommend you to copy the shaders properly from shadertoy.

+Sometimes, you have to keep on closing the shader window and try running it again.

 Not all shaders from shadertoy are supported in ShaderToyVid, those shaders which have **more than one i-channel or having any buffers are not supported.**